-- 6.15 In line with emerging Local Plan Policy DM8, housing developments of 10 or more dwellings are required to deliver at least 30% of units as affordable housing.
+- 6.15 In line with Colchester Local Plan Policy DM8, housing developments of 10 or more dwellings are required to deliver at least 30% of units as affordable housing.
+Affordable housing includes rented, shared ownership and 'First Homes'.
 There is a strong desire (75% of 1042 respondents) for a proportion of affordable housing to be allocated to people with a link to Tiptree.
 According to the RCCE Housing Needs Survey for Tiptree published in December 2017 there was an assessed need locally of 19 units for housing association/council housing.
 This works out at six 1-bed units, ten 2-bed units and three 3-bed units. - 6.16 The importance of making local people aware that they need to register with Colchester Borough Council in order to be considered for an affordable home is addressed in Section 13 (Non-policy actions).